Volunteer Lawyers Program for Attorneys

 Spokane County attorneys have a long history of providing pro bono legal assistance to individuals at or below the poverty level.
 Since 1985, the Spokane County Bar Association Volunteer Lawyers Program (VLP) has provided attorneys with opportunities to give true meaning to the phrase, “It’s not justice if it’s not equal.”

 The goal of the Volunteer Lawyers Program is to have all Spokane County attorneys signed up for the VLP pro bono panel.
 Secondly, we hope that each panel attorney will commit to volunteering for at least one VLP pro bono activity each year.
-To this end, our VLP Commitment Signup form offers a variety of volunteer opportunities.

 There are real advantages to fulfilling your ethical and professional responsibilities to provide pro bono service by doing it through the VLP: